 The most popular degree on campus, the Bachelor of Science in Business Administration (BSBA) graduates about 200 students per year.
 After graduation, these students use their knowledge and abilities to launch careers in a variety of industries.
-The education that students acquire in the Department enables them to become promotable at their workplaces and to build a solid foundation for the lifelong learning that is a part of modern life.
+The education that students acquire in the department enables them to become promotable at their workplaces and to build a solid foundation for lifelong learning.